-The use, possession, or distribution of any drug, including marijuana, or drug paraphernalia on any University property or as part of a university sponsored activity, in violation of the law is strictly forbidden.
+The use, possession or distribution of any drug, including marijuana, or drug paraphernalia on any University property or as part of a University sponsored activity, in violation of the law is strictly prohibited.
 Anyone violating the law may be turned over to civil authorities for prosecution and will be subject to all of the University's disciplinary procedures.
 Students should not be in a room where drugs or drug paraphernalia are present.
-Both Illinois and federal law prohibit the possession and/or distribution of illicit drugs and any student suspected of breaking the law will be subject to university review and sanction.
-Criminal penalties include fines, imprisonment, and, in certain cases, the seizure and forfeiture of the violator's property.
+The federal law prohibits the possession and/or distribution of illicit drugs and any student suspected of breaking the law will be subject to University review and sanction.
+Criminal penalties include fines, imprisonment and, in certain cases, the seizure and forfeiture of the violator's property.
 In addition, federal and other forms of financial aid may be forfeited.

-Smoking/Tobacco Policy
+Tobacco Free Policy